It’s so easy to make your own low carb sugar free peanut butter chips. And, the chips are perfect to use for baking or snacking.

 This is actually my second attempt at making homemade sugar free peanut butter chips.
 The first try used regular unsweetened peanut butter and the chips melted in my hand.
 It was all the fat in the peanut butter that just wouldn’t allow the chips to harden even with the cocoa butter.

 In order to get the chips to harden all the way, I had to put them in the freezer.
 When stored in the refrigerator, they had the consistency of a firm fudge.
-The solution was to use a sugar free peanut butter powder which has some of the fat removed from the peanuts in order to create a free flowing powder.
+The solution was to use a peanut butter powder with no sugar added which has some of the fat removed from the peanuts in order to create a free flowing powder.

 Have you ever looked at the ingredients listed on a bag of peanut butter baking chips?
 Here’s the list of ingredients in the Hershey brand: